 Address: Fontana del Tritone, Piazza Barberini, 00187 Roma RM, Italy

-For a spooky and unique experience, be sure to visit the Roman Catacombs.
-These underground burial chambers are some of the most popular tourist attractions in Rome.
+For a spooky and unique experience, visit the Roman Catacombs.
+These underground burial chambers are some of Rome’s most popular tourist attractions.

-The Roman Catacombs are a network of tunnels and chambers that were used for burial purposes.
-The catacombs date back to the 2nd century, and they were used until the 5th century.
+The Roman Catacombs are a network of tunnels and chambers used for burial purposes.
+The catacombs dated back to the 2nd century and were used until the 5th century.
 It’s believed that there are over 60 catacombs in Rome, but only a handful are open to the public.
 Here, you can find the remains of over 16,000 people!

 When visiting the Roman Catacombs, you’ll have the opportunity to explore these ancient burial chambers.
-You’ll also learn about the history of the catacombs and see the artifacts that have been found here.
+You’ll also learn about the history of the catacombs and see the artifacts found here.

-If you’re wondering what to see in Italy that is a little bit different, be sure to add the Roman Catacombs to your list.
-This is a unique and interesting place that is sure to give you chills!
+If you’re wondering what to see in Italy that is slightly different, remember to incorporate the Roman Catacombs into your list.
+This is a unique and exciting place that is sure to give you chills!